ROBERT SIEGEL, Host:

 SCOTT HORSLEY: John McCain called the threat of radical Islamic terrorism the central challenge of our time, not unlike the battle to contain communism during the Cold War.

-Senator JOHN McCAIN (Republican, Arizona; Presidential Candidate): Any president who does not regard this threat as transcending all others does not deserve to sit in the White House.
+JOHN MCCAIN: Any president who does not regard this threat as transcending all others does not deserve to sit in the White House.

 HORSLEY: But unlike the Cold War, McCain said, the U.S. can no longer afford to act alone.
 In the 21st century when economic and military power is widely shared, he said the United States must lead by attracting others to our cause.